rydmike/flex_color_scheme/README.md

 #### Can We Add This Scheme?

-I do plan to from time to time add new color schemes to the built-in ones, just to keep things interesting and if I happen to come up with one that I like and want to add.
+To keep things interesting, I do plan to from time to time add new color schemes to the built-in ones.

+Inspired by **MaterialYou**, I recently hooked up FlexColorScheme with an algorithm that extracts prominent colors from images.
+Then fed these colors to FlexColorScheme to make themes from them.
+The new color schemes in release 3.0.0 came from these image based theme experiments.
+You can see examples of FlexColorScheme making color schemes and themes from images in my Tweets about it.
+This was a first [quick test](https://twitter.com/RydMike/status/1399139552200114179?s=20) of the idea, later I added some more features to it, [here](https://twitter.com/RydMike/status/1399301081939820545?s=20) and [here](https://twitter.com/RydMike/status/1399933068614504451?s=20).
+This experiment shows that **FlexColorScheme** is very versatile.

-If you have a lovely ColorScheme set with matching light and dark theme mode colors, that you think really should be included in FlexColorScheme's built-in schemes collection, then by all means please feel free post a suggestion as a GitHub issue.
-No promises are made about its eventual inclusion, but if I also think it is a really nice and pretty color scheme, it might very well get included.
-Coming up with nice schemes is trickier than it seems, so contributions to new ones will be considered.
+If you have a beautiful color scheme with matching light and dark theme mode colors, that you think should be included in built-in schemes collection, please post a suggestion as a GitHub issue.
+No promises are made about its eventual inclusion, but if I also think it is a really nice and pretty color scheme, it might very likely get included.
+Coming up with nice schemes is trickier than it seems, so contributions to new ones will certainly be considered.

 ## Installing and Using